pirsch-analytics/docs/docs/integrations/search-console.md

 If you don't see any data, please wait a few hours.
 The Search Console data is not updated in real time and it may take a while before you see the results.

 If you want to remove the integration, click on **Unlink Account**.

+Once active, you can filter for keywords on the dashboard by clicking an entry in the list within the panel.
+Note that we do not know which sessions a keyword belongs to, so we'll apply the pages viewed using that keyword to the filter instead.